CommunicationTeam WorkProblem SolvingResearchICT SkillsProfessionalism

 By the end of this module the student should be able to:

-4. identify, state and apply legal principles, demonstrate skills of oral and written communication, legal reasoning, and reflection
+4. Identify, state and apply legal principles, demonstrate skills of oral and written communication, and legal reasoning.

 1 The Origin and Nature of Law

 Theories on the origin and nature of law.
 Law and other systems of rules.
 Distinguishing the Civil and Common Law systems.
 The emergence of Scots Law.

 2 Fundamental Legal Concepts.

 The nature of obligations, legal rights and legal duties.
 The nature and concepts of Constitutions, separation of powers and the rule of law.
 Jurisdiction.

 3 Sources of Law

 Institutional writers, legal treatises and authoritative writings.
 Custom.
 Influence of Roman Law.
 Legislation.
 Case law.
 Investigating paper and electronic sources.

 4 The System for Making and Amending Law